 But someone asked me 'What if the mass defect really were exactly zero in some chemical reaction with a finite binding energy?
 What then?'
 Well in that case, simple: relativity would be wrong, and we'd abandon it and search for a new theory.
+And we'd have to abandon quantum electrodynamics, too.
 However, because all experiments to date agree with relativity with very high precision, that new theory would have to give the same predictions as relativity for all the experiments to date, at the same precision.
 It's difficult to see how the new theory could do this and somehow not predict a mass defect for chemistry.
 (Read more about the Principle of Correspondance.)

 For more discussion, see this link.
 And to see why the neutron and proton attract, see Why there would be no chemistry without relativity.
 And the example of mass defect in power stations is here.